 Having a degree on your resume is an automatic indicator that you’ve undergone several years of diligent effort to complete something, which Peebles believes is priceless.
 It represents your self-worth and commitment to develop as a technology professions.

 “We value diligence and perseverance through tough times,” Peebles says.
 He explains that programmers with degrees have inevitably been faced with assignments, classmates or professors they didn’t particularly enjoy, but they were persistent and made it through.

 Don’t miss out

 If you’re not convinced yet, Peebles makes a simple case: “Self-taught programmers don’t know what they don’t know, which becomes a ceiling that they’ll struggle with their entire career.”

 These programming pros have made it clear there’s a lot to gain by earning a degree.
 They also agreed that the diploma is merely a starting point.
 Every successful programmer must become self-taught after graduation because the industry is constantly evolving.

-If you’re ready to take your programming profession to the next level, learn how a computer programming degree can provide you with the foundation you need to build a successful career!
+If you’re ready to take your programming career to the next level, learn how a Software Application Development Associate's degree can provide you with the foundation you need to build a successful career!